angular/components/guides/v15-mdc-migration.md

 ## What has changed?

 The new components have different internal DOM and CSS styles.
-However, the TypeScript APIs and component/directive selectors for the new components have been kept as close as possible to the old implementation.
-This makes it straightforward to migrate your app and get it running with the new components.
+However, most of the TypeScript APIs and component/directive selectors for the new components have been kept as close as possible to the old implementation.
+This makes it straightforward to migrate your application and get it running with the new components.

-Due to the new DOM and CSS, you will likely find that some styles in your app need to be adjusted, particularly if your CSS is overriding styles on internal elements on any of the migrated components.
+Due to the new DOM and CSS, you will likely find that some styles in your application need to be adjusted, particularly if your CSS is overriding styles on internal elements on any of the migrated components.

 There are a few components with larger changes to their APIs that were necessary in order to